dajudge/kafkaproxy/README.md

 The following configuration parameters are mandatory:
 * `KAFKAPROXY_HOSTNAME`: the hostname at which the proxy can be reached from the clients.
 * `KAFKAPROXY_BASE_PORT`: the first port to be used by kafkaproxy.
-* `KAFKAPROXY_BOOTSTRAP_SERVER`: the bootstrap server via which the kafka cluster can be contacted.
+* `KAFKAPROXY_BOOTSTRAP_SERVERS`: the bootstrap server via which the kafka cluster can be contacted.
 This is usually a load balancer in front of the kafka cluster.

 For example:
 ```